SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 * I expect everyone to attend weekly team meetings and present updates on their research at least once a year.
 Research presentations are a great way to enhance presentation skills and gain feedback on your work.
 We also meet with the [Math Bio group](https://biomath.usu.edu/people/faculty/index) during the academic year.

 * I expect everyone to [write, write, write](http://www.simonqueenborough.info/assets/pubs/bes-bulletin/2012-BESbulletin-writing.pdf)!
 We will do this both formally and informally through weekly reflections, blog posts, idea summaries, grant applications, and manuscripts.
-I recommend reading [How to Write A Lot: A Practical Guide to Productive Academic Writing](https://www.apa.org/pubs/books/4441031). *Please send me drafts of fellowship and grant applications and inform me of letters of recommedation at least one month before the deadline.* This will allow ample time for several rounds of critical review and revision.
+I recommend reading [How to Write A Lot: A Practical Guide to Productive Academic Writing](https://www.apa.org/pubs/books/4441031). *Please send me drafts of fellowship and grant applications and inform me of letters of recommedation at least two weeks before the deadline.* This will allow ample time for several rounds of critical review and revision.

 * I expect you to get professional and academic advice from me as well as others, because diverse feedback makes for better decisions.
 You should seriously consider any advice, but ultimately you will make your own informed decision.